eprev/eprev.org/source/posts/2018-11-24-building-a-foundation-for-performance/building-a-foundation-for-performance.md

 - In case of an incident, identify an owner, set a severity level, follow the runbook and do a post mortem.
 - Set a company-wide goal to improve key performance metrics.
 - Write documentation on key metrics, past optimizations, ideas for future improvements, regression investigation runbook.
-- Consult and conduct trainings.
+- Consult other teams and conduct trainings.

 <!--: class="post__content-list" -->